 Setting your baby’s body clock.

-Let baby get sunlight and avoid artificial lighting at night.
-Make sure you and your baby go out each day; afternoon light has been shown to help to establish young babies’ body clocks and will help you to sleep better too.
+Make sure you and your baby go out each day; a good dose of afternoon light has been shown to help to establish young babies’ body clocks and will help you to sleep better too.

 Ask your family and friends.